Marjorie Taylor Greene might want to delete this video before it’s too late

 The Washington Post reports that Greene was “at first appearing to step on demonstrator Marianna Pecora’s foot” and then “appearing to intentionally draw back her foot and aim for Pecora’s leg.”

-“Oh my God,” Pecora say in the clip.
+“Oh my God,” Pecora says in the clip.

 These foolish cowards want the government to take away guns & the rights of parents to defend their children in schools.